-Fungi has unique properties that enhance your body’s ability to fight off disease.
+Fungi have unique properties that enhance your body’s ability to fight off disease.
 If you haven’t considered supplementing mushrooms for immunity, now is the time.
 Let’s break down the research behind powerful medicinal mushrooms.

 What Are Medicinal Mushrooms?

 Medicinal mushrooms are a type of macroscopic fungi.
 While all mushrooms are fungi, not all fungi are mushrooms.
 There are three major groups of fungi.
 The macroscopic fungi are fungi with large fruiting bodies, referred to as mushrooms or toadstools.
 They are commonly used in the form of powder or extracts with the purpose of healing, treating, and preventing diseases.
 You can even add mushroom supplements to your coffee or smoothie for a quick fix.